artrointel/artrointel.github.io/_posts/2019-04-28-rotating-objects.markdown

 	Quaternionf rotation = new Quaternionf(new AxisAngle4f(angle, rotAxis));
 	Quaternionf newOrientation = new Quaternionf(prevOrientation).mul(rotation);

-	// this newOrientation could be replaced by rotation * prevOrientation as needed. o.get().getTransformData().setOrientation(newOrientation);
+	// This newOrientation could be replaced by rotation * prevOrientation as needed. o.get().getTransformData().setOrientation(newOrientation);
 }
 ```